ryanlanciaux/ryanlanciaux.github.com/content/blog/2020-01-23-nullish-coalescing-in-javascript/index.md

 With any language feature, it's good to understand how it helps us.
 Nullish Coalescing helps us eliminate a certain class of code that primarily consists of checking if something is null or undefined.

-Lets take an example where we're we want to display a Star Wars character's first and last name.
+[Lets take an example where we want to display a Star Wars character's first and last name](https://codepen.io/ryanlanciaux/pen/YzPdbLv?editors=0010).
 When the last name is undefined, we should show "Not Specified", but if the last name is "" we should treat it like the character doesn't have a last name. (noting that if this was not example code we would probably want to implement different logic for this)

 For instance, if we had the following character definitions: